On the Satisfaction Probabilities of $k$-CNF Formulas: Order-Theoretic Results

 as a $1\Lang{cnf}$ formula (a conjunction of literals) has a satisfaction probability of the form $2^{-e}$ or is~$0$.
 Readers familiar with order theory will notice immediately that $1\CNFSSigmaSpectrum$ is order-isomorphic to the ordinal $\omega+1$ with respect to~$>$.
 The spectrum $2\CNFSSigmaSpectrum$ is already much more complex:

-where $\{\dots\}$ contains only numbers less than $15/32$.
-To see that this is, indeed, the case, observe that the formulas $\{\{a, x_1\}\}$, $\{\{a, x_1\}, \{a, x_2\}\}$, $\{\{a, x_1\},\{a, x_2\},\{a,x_3\}\}$, $\dots$\ show that every number of the form $1/2 + 2^{-e}$ is in the spectrum.
-Furthermore, there are no other numbers larger than $1/2$ in the spectrum as the first formula with two variable-disjoint clauses has a satisfaction probability of $\sigma(\{\{a, b\},\{c,d\}\}) = 9/16$ which we happen to have already had; and adding any additional clause makes the probability drop to at most $\sigma\bigl(\{\{a,b\}, \{c,d\},\{c,e\}\}\bigr) = 3/4 \cdot 5/8 = 15/32$.
+where $\{\dots\}$ contains only numbers less than $\frac{15}{32}$.
+To see that this is, indeed, the case, observe that the formulas $\bigl\{\{a, x_1\}\bigr\}$, $\bigl\{\{a, x_1\}, \{a, x_2\}\bigr\}$, $\bigl\{\{a, x_1\},\{a, x_2\},\{a,x_3\}\bigr\}$, $\dots$\ show that every number of the form $1/2 + 2^{-e}$ is in the spectrum.
+Furthermore, there are no other numbers larger than $1/2$ in the spectrum as the first formula with two variable-disjoint clauses has a satisfaction probability of $\Prob{\{\{a, b\},\{c,d\}\}} = \frac{9}{16}$ which we happen to have already had; and adding any additional clause makes the probability drop to at most $\ProbBig{\bigl\{\{a,b\}, \{c,d\},\{c,e\}\bigr\}} = \frac{3}{4} \cdot \frac{5}{8} = \frac{15}{32}$.
 Below this, the exact structure of $2\CNFSSigmaSpectrum$ becomes ever more complex as we get nearer to~$0$ and it is unclear what the order-type of $2\CNFSSigmaSpectrum$ with respect to $>$ actually is (an educated guess is $\omega^\omega + 1$).

 Our aim in the rest of this section is to prove the Spectral Well-Ordering Theorem, Theorem~\ref{thm-order}, by which all $k\CNFSSigmaSpectrum$ are well-ordered by~$>$.
-The proof will combine some simple properties of well-orderings with some simple properties of $\sigma(\phi)$ for $k\Lang{cnf}$ formulas~$\phi$.
+The surprisingly short proof, presented in Section~\ref{section-proof-spec}, will combine results from the following Section~\ref{section-spec-simple} on some simple properties of well-orderings with some simple properties of $\Prob{\phi}$ for $k\Lang{cnf}$ formulas~$\phi$.
+The theorem implies the \emph{existence} of spectral gaps below each~$p$ in the spectra, but the proof does not provide us with any quantitative information about the \emph{sizes} of these gaps.
+This is remedied in Section~\ref{sec-bounds}, where we derive bounds on the sizes of spectral gaps. \emph{Note that the somewhat technical Section~\ref{sec-bounds} can safely be skipped upon a first reading.}